Dakshant/demo-repo/README.md

 README.md is the default file that GitHub shows at bottom of page.

+Some description!!!

-Some description.
-HAshtag is shortcut for main header.
+Hashtag is shortcut for main header.
 In a Markdown file, users can use simple text formatting syntax to add headings, lists, bold and italic text, links, and other formatting elements.
 To create a bulleted list, you can use an asterisk (*) followed by a space, like this: